ministryofjustice/hmpps-integration-events/README.md

 ### How it works

 At a high level, this service
-- listens for HMPPS Domain Events,
+1. Listens for HMPPS Domain Events
-- transforms them into HMPPS Integration Events,
+2. Transforms them into HMPPS Integration Events
-- puts the Integration Event on the Integration Event Topic,
+3. Puts the Integration Event on the Integration Event Topic

-- consumer queues subscribe to this event.
+Consumers who want to receive Integration Events, [will need an SQS queue and Subscription to the Integration Events Topic created](https://github.com/ministryofjustice/hmpps-integration-api/blob/main/docs/guides/setting-up-a-new-consumer.md#create-new-consumer-subscriber-queue-for-events).
+This will provide them with a queue that receives events when they are put on the Integration Event topic

 This project has three asynchronous processes:

 #### 1. Update filter policies - Every hour

-Consumers who want to receive Integration Events, [will have had an SQS queue and subscriber set up to the Integration Events Topic](https://github.com/ministryofjustice/hmpps-integration-api/blob/main/docs/guides/setting-up-a-new-consumer.md#create-new-consumer-subscriber-queue-for-events).
-The events that are received by a consumer are put onto the queue from the Integration Event Topic.

-To restrict the events that they receive, the filter policy for each queue is updated every hour.
+To restrict the events that a consumer receives, the SNS subscription filter policy for each queue is updated every hour.
 To do this, we
-- call the Integration API's config method to receive the updated consumer configurations,
+1. Call the Integration API's config method to receive the updated consumer configurations.
-- update the SNS subscription filter policy to only allow the events that correspond to endpoints they have access to
+2. Update the SNS subscription filter policy to only allow the events that correspond to endpoints they have access to.

 #### 2. Listen for HMPPS Domain Events